chrisj84/mixedMessages/README.md

  * Have started another branch *olive1*to try to redo the arrays
  * Have changed the subject of the messages from jokes to a dungeons and dragons theme.
  * Have tested using node and is sucessfull, due to this will merge *olive1* branch to the master branch.
+ * Completed basic HTML code and tested on Chrome.

 #### To do list